HengyuGu1994/MigrationKaleidoscope/README.md

 - **title:** the title for the stacked barplots, should be in quotes such as `"xx"`.
 - **subtitle:** the subtitle for the stacked barplots, should also be in quotes such as `"xx"`.

- After all parameters are determined, run the following codes with sample data:
+ After all parameters are determined, run the following codes with sample data 1:

 ```R
 library(MigrationKaleidoscope)